XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-javascript.md

 ## Keep on Building

-Now that you know how to use `xrpl.js` to connect to the XRP Ledger, generate a wallet, and look up information about an account, you can also:
+Now that you know how to use `xrpl.js` to connect to the XRP Ledger, get an account, and look up information about it, you can also:

 * [Send XRP](send-xrp.html).
 * [Issue a Fungible Token](issue-a-fungible-token.html)